Uttar Pradesh: The Heartland of India

 - Popular folk songs include Biraha, Kajri, Hori, and Alha.

-- Legendary musicians like Tansen and Ustad Bismillah Khan belong to Uttar Pradesh.
+- Legendary musicians such as Tansen and Ustad Bismillah Khan are from Uttar Pradesh.

 Handicrafts and Arts